Get Started Investing

 The Method Behind Their Madness

-Betterment combines several factors then squeezes them all together to get the last optimized drop of performance out of your portfolio.
+Betterment combines several factors and then squeezes them all together to get the last optimized drop of performance out of your portfolio.

 In a nutshell, Betterment:

-• Uses the Nobel-prize winning research of Harry Markowitz’s Modern Portfolio Theory from the 1950s which said, “Y’all really should diversify more.”
+• Uses the Nobel-prize-winning research of Harry Markowitz’s Modern Portfolio Theory from the 1950s which said, “Y’all really should diversify more.”

-• Embraced like a warm hug, the tilt toward value and small-cap stocks based on the research of Nobel Laureate Eugene Fama and researcher Kenneth French who said, “Bro, value and small cap stocks tend to outperform their counterparts (to be read in a Jeff Spicoli voice from the epic film Fast Times at Ridgemont High).”
+• Embraced like a warm hug, the tilt toward value and small-cap stocks based on the research of Nobel Laureate Eugene Fama and researcher Kenneth French who said, “Bro, value and small-cap stocks tend to outperform their counterparts (to be read in a Jeff Spicoli voice from the epic film Fast Times at Ridgemont High).”

 • Doesn’t try to beat the market because the market can’t be beat (unless you’re a unicorn like Warren Buffett).
 Instead, they replicate it because the market always goes up motherf@#$%&*! : )